navidpanchi/Marker-Detection/README.md

     method for classifying images.
 Make sure the images are of the specified dimensions (28 \* 28).

+-   The output of classify method is a numpy array containg the predicted probability of two classes

 ## Examples of positive and negative classes:

 Positives: (class 1) check in class1 directory